Position Your Unit Away From Direct Sunlight

 Sometimes we go to extremes and setting the temperature too low can be a big mistake.
 Most people will feel comfortable with a temperature of between 20 and 25 degrees, but they select a temperature of 18 degrees (and may even be wearing more clothes to deal with the cool temperature!).
 Setting the thermostat a bit higher in hot weather will prevent your unit from having to work overtime, saving you hundreds of dollars a year.
 The same goes for colder months – if your unit is heating your space and you are wearing a T-shirt – the temperature is set too high.

-Keeping your unit clean and well-maintained will ensure it runs efficiently.
+Keeping your aircon unit un Melbourne clean and well-maintained will ensure it runs efficiently.
 Checking the condenser is clear of dust and fluff outside will allow the expelled heat to pass easily, while making sure the filter is clean will mean the unit doesn’t require extra energy to run.
 We recommend regular cleaning and maintenance once a month.
 Of course, if something more serious seems to be amiss, call in an expert to service your system.